 Introduction

-Comprehensive Transaction Platform known as CTP is a future brokerage management system developed specially for futures companies.
-It is composed of trading system, risk management system, and settlement information management system.
+The Comprehensive Transaction Platform, known as CTP, is a future brokerage management system developed specially for futures companies.
+It is composed of a trading system, a risk management system, and a settlement information management system.

 The trading system is responsible for order processing, quotation forwarding, and bank-futures transfer.
 The settlement information management system takes care of transactions, accounts, brokers, funds, rates, daily clearing, information query, reports, etc. The risk management system provides high-speed and real-time calculation to reveal and control risks.
-CTP can connect four domestic futures exchanges simultaneously and support trading and settlement businesses of domestic commodity futures and stock index futures.
-And the system can generate and submit margin monitoring and anti-money laundering monitoring files automatically.
+The CTP can connect four(five?) domestic futures exchanges simultaneously and support trading and settlement businesses of domestic commodity futures and stock index futures.
+And, the system can generate and submit margin monitoring and anti-money laundering monitoring files automatically.

-The CTP borrows the experience of SHFE’s “New Generation Exchange System (NGES)”, which represents the advanced level of futures international derivatives trading system.
-It adopts an innovative distributed architecture, which can precisely replay history and record data at every operation.
+The CTP inherits the experience of SHFE’s “New Generation Exchange System (NGES)”, which represents the top level of international futures derivatives trading systems.
+It adopts an innovative distributed architecture, which can precisely replay history and record every operation.

-Based on memory entirely, the CTP supports 7*24 continuous trading.
-There is no need for operation staff to stop and start the system manually every day, because “One Button Operation and Maintenance” is realized.
-This feature makes no increment of operation and maintenance cost, when adding trading centers to expand business.
+Being purely RAM based, the CTP supports 7*24 continuous trading.
+There is no need for operations staff to stop and start the system manually every day, because of the “One Button Operation and Maintenance” feature.
+This feature allows adding trading centers to expand business, without any additional operation or maintenance cost.

-Currently, only CTP realizes the “One Button Switch” for multiple active trading centers supporting FENS mechanism.
-In the case of one trading center crashing, the system can switch to a standby trading center immediately, so as to achieve the goal of real continuous trading.
+Currently, only the CTP has realized the “One Button Switch” for multiple active trading centers that support the FENS mechanism.
+In case one trading center crashes, the system can switch to a standby trading center immediately, so as to achieve the goal of real continuous trading.

-The CTP has exposed and released the trade API, through which users can receive quotations from exchanges and execute trading instructions.
-The interface uses the way of open interface (API), which has already been a standard in the futures industry.
+The CTP has exposed and released the trade API, through which users can receive quotations from exchanges and submit trading instructions.
+The interface uses an open interface (API), which has already become a de facto standard in the futures industry.

-CTP mini version (CTP mini) is a faster and lighter system.
-Comparing with the CTP, it pursues more compact configuration and more conservation of resources and equipment.
-Client programs developed via CTP API are fully compatible with CTP mini system.
+The CTP mini version (CTP mini) is a faster and more lightweight system.
+Compared with the CTP, it pursues the target of more compact configuration and less consumption of resources and equipment.
+Client programs developed via the CTP API are fully compatible with the CTP mini system.

 FTD Communication Protocol

-Futures Trading Data Exchange Protocol (FTD) is used for data exchange and communication between futures trading system and its subordinate trading client.
+Futures Trading Data Exchange Protocol (FTD) is used for data exchange and communication between futures trading systems and their subordinate trading clients.
 This chapter introduces communication modes and data flows in the FTD protocol.

 Communication Mode

-All communications within the FTD Protocol are based on certain communication mode.
+All communications within the FTD Protocol are based on certain communication modes.
 Each communication mode is a way for both parties to cooperate with each other.
-FTD protocol involves the following three communication modes:
+The FTD protocol uses the following three communication modes:

 Dialog Communication Mode is that the communication requests are initiated by client programs.
-The requests (e.g. querying contracts) are received and processed by the trading system and responses are sent back to the client programs.
+The requests (e.g. instrument queries) are received and processed by the trading system and responses are sent back to the client programs.
 This communication mode is similar to the usual client/server mode.